Leah Remini Calls Quarantined Scientology Ship ‘A Blessing In Disguise’

 Thank you to all that support the @theaftermathfoundation and help those who are leaving Scientology.
 These people are often scared, broken, ostracized from their community and isolated from everything they know and love.
 Your support helps them find a new life and we are so grateful.
 Link to purchase the sweatshirts in my bio, and visit @theaftermathfoundation for more info. #DontBeCulty

-Remini, who left the church in 2013 after being a member for the majority of her life, is hopeful that a doctor or any other medically trained individual will board the Freewind and ask people if they wish to leave, or if they are unable to leave under the church’s command.
-Remini thinks that having an outsider board the ship will be the perfect opportunity for those wishing to leave the organization to disembark the ship, and the organization, once and for all.
+Remini, who left the church in 2013 — after having been a member for most of her life — is hopeful that a doctor will board the Freewind and ask people if they wish to leave.
+Remini thinks that having an outsider board the ship will be the perfect opportunity for those wishing to leave the organization to disembark the vessel, and the organization, once and for all.

-Though, Remini is concerned that once people do get the opportunity to leave, they won’t take it.
-Based off of her experience, she feels as though members of the church who are wishing to leave may feel as though they will have no place to go once they walk away.
-The King of Queens alum stressed that there are networks and support systems in place for those who are ready to get out, even though they might have been told they don’t exist, as a means for the church to keep people under their control.
+However, Remini is concerned that once people do get the opportunity to leave, they may not take it.
+Based on her experiences, she believes that Scientologists who are wishing to leave may feel as though they will have no place to go once they walk away.
+The King of Queens alum stressed that there are networks and support systems in place for those who are ready to get out.
+That being said, many Scientologists are likely to have been told such resources don’t exist, a narrative expressed as a means for the church to keep people under their control.

 “They don’t know that they have a place to go.
 They don’t know there are people out here who are willing to literally take these people in and help them.
 They have no way of contacting us.
 When you really look at it, they need someone to care,” Remini added.